All of my life I tried to avoid conflict. I’d rather shut my mouth, than having an argument.

 I’ve started to learn about nonviolent communication years ago.
 Only recently I found out that I still had a massive misconception around this whole topic in my head.

 I connoted conflict in a negative way.
-I thought it is a bad thing, so I avoided it – especially in interpersonal relationships.
+I thought it is a bad thing, so I avoided it – especially in intimate relationships.
 I thought it is bad karma, negative energy, the beginning of the end…

 It is the opposite.